CAMRA - Campaign for Real Ale logo

 To qualify for accommodation (either allowance or in halls), volunteers are expected to work a minimum of 8-hours for each set-up/take-down night and a minimum of 10-hours for each night on open days (Tuesday to Saturday).
 Accommodation/allowance is only provided on days that you work, or the day before you commence work.
 If you require accommodation in halls, then you are required to work a minimum of three consecutive days.

-Whether claiming the accommodation allowance, or requiring free halls accommodation, it is important that the Accommodation box is checked for each day you are claiming.
+Regardless of accommodation type it is important that the Accommodation box is checked for each day you are claiming.

-General: You are volunteering to help at the festival, it is an unpaid temporary position, and you do not need to wait to hear if you have been accepted.
-Assume your offer of work has been accepted unless you are told otherwise.
+General: Thank you for volunteering to help at the festival, it is an unpaid temporary position and if you have been before you know how rewarding it can be.
+If you are volunteering for the first time, thank you and welcome to the GBBF staffing team.
+Due to the change in venue this year you have not been automatically accepted to volunteer as we are uncertain who is likely to apply compared to jobs available but we shall endeavour to include you in the role you wish for, however, we may require you to work in a non preferred role for at least some time during the festival.
 We do reserve the right to decline offers.
 Postal receipt of your form will not be acknowledged.
 All volunteers whose forms we have received will be sent fuller details nearer the festival.
-If you do not receive a pack by the end of July then please phone or email - Liz Mullender 07731 946820, staffing@gbbf.org.uk or Gary Chester 07940 356738 accommodation@gbbf.org.uk
+If you do not receive a pack by the end of July then please email staffing@gbbf.org.uk

 You will be required to agree to abide by the Festival's Hygiene & Health & Safety guidelines, a copy of which can be downloaded here and agree to abide by the volunteer code of conduct which can be downloaded here.